 The CDSP and the PAC shall discuss the PAFA Scope and the CDSP shall provide a PAC Cost Estimate for the delivery of the PAFA Scope.
 The CDSP and the PAC shall agree the Final PAFA Scope 1 month prior to the start of the PAF Year.

-The CDSP shall monitor actual costs against forecast costs and provide a monthly Budget Tracking Report to the PAC.
+The CDSP shall monitor actual costs against forecast costs and provide a quarterly Budget Tracking Report to the PAC.

 Where the CDSP identifies that actual or forecast costs vary, or are expected to vary by 10% of the relevant PAC Cost Estimate the CDSP shall submit a Budget Exception Report to the PAC explaining the situation, its impacts and any mitigation that may be possible.